Pine Gap: Pro-Palestinian demonstrations

+20 July 2026 saw the biggest protest at Pine Gap since 1987, with about 300 people showing up.
+The protest included the reading and delivery of a letter by Arrernte traditional owners demanding the land to be returned and compensation for the decades of unlawful occupation.

 In popular culture

 Peter "Turbo" Teatoff is seen delivering heavy machinery to JDFPG in season 4 episode 11 of Outback Truckers.

 Pine Gap features prominently in the third and fourth thriller novels of the Jack West Jr. series—The Five Greatest Warriors and The Four Legendary Kingdoms, respectively—by the Australian writer Matthew Reilly.

 Pine Gap is featured in the 2018 Australian television series of the same name.
 The series is a political thriller, portraying the lives of the members of the joint American–Australian intelligence team.

 In the novel, The Secret History of Twin Peaks by Mark Frost, President Richard Nixon claims that Pine Gap is actually the site of an underground facility constructed by extraterrestrials.

 In 1982 the Australian band Midnight Oil released "Power and the Passion", which contains a reference to Pine Gap.

 On 6 March 2024, Australian YouTubers Aleksa Vulović, Alex Apollonov and Jordan Shanks uploaded a video to Vulović's channel Boy Boy, in which the trio attempted to enter Pine Gap.
 The trio were briefly detained and questioned after being denied entry at the front gate.
 The trio also kicked a soccer ball over the security fence and then asked to retrieve it as a prank.
 The next day, upon arrival at Sydney Airport, the trio were further questioned by the Australian Federal Police immediately after leaving the aircraft.
 The video featured an interview with Donna Mulhearn, one of the six members of the Christians Against All Terrorism group who attempted to sneak into Pine Gap in 2006, along with the discussion of the alleged CIA involvement in the Whitlam dismissal.